 Brown is not a usual gemstone color for collectors and enthusiasts alike.
-In fact, most of the best stores to buy colored gemstones will only have a few of these stones.
+In fact, most of the best stores to buy colored gemstones will only have a few of these stones in stock.

 One good example is the brown diamond which is recently gaining tract with famous people.